What is the Loop Q reel?

 How much does it cost?

 Although I own loads of Loop gear (including seven rods and about five reels), Loop let me borrow this one to review.
 It's not a reel I've purchased myself, but it's one I'd certainly be happy to spend my own cash on.
+(Update: I now have five!)
 Were it on the market when I bought my Loop Multis, I'd have gone for this instead.
 It's excellent value and better looking.

 It sells for £120 and £130 depending on the size, making it very competitively priced against the Guideline Favo and Sage 2200 series fly reels, which both sell for similar amounts.
 The Loop Q fly reel is well-made, extremely stylish fly reel and looks more expensive than it is.
 If you're after a new reel, this is a solid choice.